§ 1 · Crossings

 If you know a five-letter answer starts with s and ends with e, pattern search should be your first move.
 Build the skeleton you already have and let the result list narrow the field.

 Crossword grids rely on short linking answers.
-The more familiar you are with compact words like ERA, EEL, ORE, ALOE, and EASE, the faster you can recognize and test possibilities.
+The more familiar you are with compact entries like ERA, EEL, ORE, ALOE, and EASE, the faster you can recognize and test possibilities.

-A compact daily puzzle is one of the best ways to build crossword instincts.
-It exposes you to clue tone, answer length pressure, and the kind of short entries that repeat across many grids.
+A compact daily puzzle builds crossword instincts: clue tone, answer length pressure, and the short entries that repeat across many grids.

 Start with the answers you know for certain, even if they are far apart.
 Every confirmed answer gives you crossing letters, and those crossings are usually what unlock the difficult entries.